 After releasing an egg, the ruptured follicle becomes the corpus luteum.
 This structure produces progesterone in the luteal phase.

-A defect in the luteal phase means that the body has trouble preparing for pregnancy after ovulation.
+A luteal phase defect means that the body has trouble preparing for pregnancy after ovulation.
 This is either linked to a problem with low progesterone or to a problem with responding to progesterone.

 Read More: Low progesterone: All you need to know